What Are the Biggest Driverless Car Problems?

 Whether you’re starting a new job, moving to a new city, or looking at a new car, the uncertainty of change can be suffocating.
 And with a big, scary new change like autonomous vehicles, you’re not even the one behind the wheel (so to speak).

-The public has some pretty big concerns about autonomous vehicles, and there are plenty of driverless car problems that still need solutions.
+The public has some pretty big concerns about autonomous vehicles.
+While there are potential benefits of self-driving cars (like these four), there are plenty of driverless car problems that still need solutions.